 DAY 1: ARRIVE LIMA

 Fly to Lima today, where you'll be met and transferred to the Wyndhams Costa Del Sol Lima Airport hotel, which makes a convenient overnight stop.
 As well as comfortable accommodation, the hotel offers a restaurant, bar, indoor swimming pool, fitness centre and spa.
 Relax after your flight and enjoy a good night's sleep.

 DAY 2: FLY TO CUSCO

 This morning you'll return to the airport for your hour-long flight to Cusco.
 You'll be met at Cusco airport by our local representative and transferred to the Casa Andina Premium Hotel.
-Your lodging in the city is a short walk from the central Plaza de Armas and in the afternoon your guide will give you a brief walking tour to get your bearings in the city.
+Your lodging in the city is a short walk from the central Plaza de Armas.
+Once you've settle in, you're free to take a gentle walk to get your bearings in the city.
 As this will be your first day at altitude (3,300m), we suggest you take it easy while you acclimatise: find a café, have some coca tea, eat lightly and soak up the atmosphere.
 Breakfast

 DAY 3: IN CUSCO